 All EAP counselors hold master’s degrees in a counseling-related field and are licensed mental health counselors.
 Counselors have experience in a broad range of problems and are familiar with resources for specialty services offered through insurance plans and within the community.
 All counselors specialize in employee assistance services.

-If I have the GHS Health Plan insurance, do I have to call EAP or be seen at EAP to get insurance payment for behavioral health services?
+If I have the Prisma Health Health Plan insurance, do I have to call EAP or be seen at EAP to get insurance payment for behavioral health services?

 Preauthorization for services from the Companion Benefits Alternatives are completed by calling CBA at 1-800-868-1032.

 Services that require preauthorization include inpatient care and residential care.
 You also may refer to www.companionbenefitalternatives.com for additional information.

 Individuals with insurance plans other than the Prisma Health Health Plan will have procedures specific to their plan for accessing their benefits.